PrinceLance/Olala/README.md

 4. Why no code for the load balancer?
 A. In future release, and I guess you dont need to serve millions of user now, right?

+5. Why swagger, your app looks simple?
+A. It won't when more functions is added, plus, swagger is helpful in testing too.